-CHAN Hing Chau (陳慶疇), aged 37, has been our company secretary since 28 October 2013.
+CHAN Hing Chau (陳慶疇), aged 39, has been the company secretary since October 28, 2013.
 Mr. Chan is the authorised representative of the Company.
 Mr. Chan joined the Group as the general manager of finance department of Redco Holdings (Hong Kong) Co., Limited in March 2013.
 Prior to joining the Group, Mr. Chan was with PricewaterhouseCoopers from December 2004 to March 2013, during which he was promoted to a manager of assurance department.
 Mr. Chan obtained his bachelor's degree of arts in accountancy from The Hong Kong Polytechnic University in November 2004 in Hong Kong.
 He was also qualified as a member of Hong Kong Institute of Certified Public Accountants in July 2008.